 november 2024

-OUR WEEKLY in-person PEP events will be taking place at Russell Books, 747 Fort Street in Victoria
+OUR WEEKLY in-person events take place at Russell Books

 Unless otherwise noted, in person events will be livestreamed HERE (Meeting ID: 494 660 4447 /Passcode: 2129)